CSCfi/csc-user-guide/docs/apps/tensorflow.md

 ### Horovod

+[Horovod](https://github.com/horovod/horovod) is a supported method for running multi-GPU and multi-node jobs with TensorFlow.
+Horovod uses MPI and NCCL for interprocess communication.
+See also [MPI based batch jobs](../computing/running/creating-job-scripts.md#mpi-based-batch-jobs).

-Modules that support [Horovod](https://github.com/horovod/horovod) have the `-hvd` postfix in their name.
+Modules that support Horovod have the `-hvd` postfix in their name.
 Note that we might not support Horovod for all TensorFlow versions.
 (To see all modules try `module avail tensorflow`).
-To take TensorFlow with Horovod (and OpenMPI) support into use, you can run for example:
+To take TensorFlow with Horovod support into use, you can run for example:

 ```text
 module load tensorflow/1.13.1-hvd